 Reiss Nanette Engagement Photo Dress: No list of iconic Kate Middleton styles is complete without this dress, worn for one of two formal photographs shot by famed photographer Mario Testino.

 For many, the appeal of the photo is in the image it projects, an upscale town and country look that transcends generations.
-For others, the Penelope Chilvers boots are alluring, click here to see more about them in Kate’s Favorite Brands – Footwear.
+For others, the Really Wild brand clothing Kate is seen wearing holds the greatest interest; still, others are intrigued by the Penelope Chilvers boots; learn more about the boots (they’re still available!) on our Kate’s Favorite Footwear Brands page.